pkayres/gear-lister-api/README.md

 ## Getting started

-This client-side project runs with a React front-end download here: https://github.com/pkayres/gear-lister-client
+The client-side project runs with a JavaScript front-end download here: https://github.com/pkayres/gear-lister-client

 ### This site was built with:
-- [Ruby on Rails](https://rubyonrails.org/) The JavaScript library used
+- [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) The JavaScript library used

 ### Authors: